 - The proctor will ask you to use either a hand-held mirror or cell phone to show your computer screen.

 - The proctor will ask you to use the camera on your computer to show a 360-degree view of the room, including your tabletop surface.

 - When directed by the proctor, you'll launch the ETS Test Browser.
 The proctor will provide you the ETS ID and password to access the test.

 During Your Test

-- Make sure you can be seen on camera by the proctor.
+- Make sure you can always be seen on camera by the proctor.
 Suspicious movements could invalidate your test.